Israel widens evacuation orders as it shifts its offensive to southern Gaza amid heavy bombardments

 “They strike everywhere,” said Amal Radwan, a woman sheltering in Jabaliya, an urban refugee camp.
 “There is the non-stop sound of explosions around us.”

-“The situation here is imaginable,” he said.
+“The situation here is unimaginable,” he said.
 “Death is everywhere.
 One can die in a flash.”

 The Health Ministry in Hamas-ruled Gaza said Saturday that the overall death toll in the strip since the Oct.
 7 start of the war had surpassed 15,200, a sharp jump from the previous count of more than 13,300 on Nov.
 20. The ministry does not differentiate between civilian and combatant deaths, but it said 70% of the dead were women and children.
 It said more than 40,000 people had been wounded since the war began.